Follow-Up (Returning Patient): Rates for treatments are listed below. We use sliding scale

 Chinese herbs are effective and safe when prescribed by a well-trained herbal practitioner.
 We only purchase our herbs from highly reputable suppliers who adhere to Good Manufacturing Practices (GMPs).
 GMPs are guidelines that govern the manufacturing process of a product to ensure that the quality and safety of the product is consistent.
 Herbs can act on the body as powerfully as pharmaceutical drugs and should be treated with the same caution and respect.

 Cupping is a method of applying suction and acupressure by creating a vacuum on the patient's skin.
 The therapy is used to dispel stagnation—stagnant blood and lymph, thereby improving "chi" flow—to treat internal medical diseases .
-Cupping also is used on back, neck, shoulder and other musculoskeletal conditions.
+Cupping also is used chronic muscle pain, like lower back pain, froze shoulder, hip pain and other musculoskeletal conditions.
 This ancient therapy tech is used widely in Asian, European and Middle- East culture.

 GuaSha( scrapping) is an ancient healing therapeutic practice which began in China centuries ago.
 In Chinese,"gua" means rub or scrape, and "Sha" is 'reddish, millet-like skin rash' (aka petechiae).
 Sha is a term used to describe blood stasis in the subcutaneous tissue.
 When practitioner uses a piece of smooth stone, jade, or horn to scrap the skin with moderate strokes, the Sha will surfaces on the skin as small red petechiae.
-In this way, GuaSha can release the deep toxin and unblock the obstruction of circulation.
+In this way, GuaSha can release the deep toxin and unblock the obstruction of circulation and especially helpful for headache, neck pain and tendinitis.
 GuaSha Therapy is not only used for the healing, but also used for the beauty, diet, relaxation.

 Moxibustion is a form of heat therapy in which dried plant materials called "moxa" are applied to Acupuncture points, as needles are.
 The intention is to warm and invigorate the flow of Qi in the body, dispel certain pathogenic influences, strength in our immune systems, help prevent disease.